odisfm/zcx-core/docs/content/template-reference.md

     released_immediately: > # added from `hold_warning` template
       MSG "You must hold this control to trigger it!"
 ```

-In `control_templates.yaml`, you may create a control definition that is available for any control to inherit from.
-Any properties defined on the template will be inherited on the child control.
-In the case of a conflict (the template and child define the same property), the child will overwrite the template.

 There is also a special template called `__global__`.
 This definition will apply to every control in your zcx script.
 You can optionally prevent a control from inheriting from `__global__` like so:

 ```yaml